huggingface/optimum-habana/examples/text-generation/README.md

 ### Loading 4 Bit Checkpoints from Hugging Face

-You can load pre-quantized 4bit models with the argument `--load_cp`.
+You can load pre-quantized 4bit models with the argument `--load_in_4bit`.
 Currently, uint4 checkpoints and single device are supported.
 More information on enabling 4 bit inference in SynapseAI is available here: https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Inference_Using_INT4.html.

 Below is an example to load a model with 4bit checkpoints from Hugging Face.
 Please note that model name is denoted as `<model_path_in_hugging_face>`.
-Additionally, the below env vars are used for performance optimizations, and are planned to be removed in future version:
+Additionally, the below environment variables are used for performance optimizations, and are planned to be removed in future versions:
 `SRAM_SLICER_SHARED_MME_INPUT_EXPANSION_ENABLED=false ENABLE_EXPERIMENTAL_FLAGS=1`
 ```bash
 SRAM_SLICER_SHARED_MME_INPUT_EXPANSION_ENABLED=false ENABLE_EXPERIMENTAL_FLAGS=1 \